-- Week 1 -- Introduction - Week 2 -- Image formation (Camera types, projection, light) - Week 3 -- Image processing (convolution, filtering, effects) - Week 4 -- Traditional pipeline (interest points, descriptors, matching) - Week 5 -- Deep Learning I: MLP, ConvNets, training and testing - Week 6 -- Object Classification (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 7 -- Object Segmentation (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 8 -- Optical flow (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 1 -- Depth Estimation (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 2 -- Humans (pose and shape estimation) (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 3 -- Video Classification (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 4 -- Object Tracking (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 5 -- Learning from limited data (weak supervision, noisy data, self-supervision) - Week 6 -- Learning from limited data (few-shot, zero-shot) - Week 7 -- Vision and Language (Captioning, Grounding) - Week 8 -- Ethical and social impact (dataset bias, explainability)
+- Week 1 -- Introduction - Week 2 -- Image formation (Camera types, projection, light) - Week 3 -- Image processing (convolution, filtering, effects) - Week 4 -- Traditional pipeline (interest points, descriptors, matching) - Week 5 -- Break - Week 6 -- Deep Learning I: MLP, ConvNets, training and testing - Week 7 -- Object Classification (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 8 -- Object Segmentation (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 9 -- Optical flow (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 1 -- Depth Estimation (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 2 -- Humans (pose and shape estimation) (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 3 -- Video Classification (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 4 -- Object Tracking (1 classic approach, 1 established modern approach, 1 state-of-the-art) - Week 5 -- Break - Week 6 -- Ethical and social impact (dataset bias, explainability) - Week 7 -- Learning from limited data (weak supervision, noisy data, self-supervision) - Week 8 -- Learning from limited data (few-shot, zero-shot) - Week 9 -- Vision and Language (Captioning, Grounding)

 This student-facing description should normally include (a) a more in-depth description of the learning aims, nature and context of the course, (b) a rough outline of the content, and (c) a description of how the course will be taught, and how students are expected to engage with it and to demonstrate their achievement of the learning outcomes.
 Note: Please keep this section general enough to avoid the need for yearly updates, and keep in mind that you should have only around 15 lecture hours of examinable material per 10pts of a course.
 (10pt courses may have 18-20 lecture hours, but the rest should be used for guest lectures, revision sessions, assignment feedforward/feedback, etc.)